How to Choose a School for Your Child

 Step 5: Compare Head-to-Head

 Once you've narrowed your options, compare schools side-by-side.
-Look at DataScore factor breakdowns: is one school strong on proficiency but weak on growth?
-Does one have a much better graduation rate?
+Look at proficiency rates, student-teacher ratios, enrollment, and graduation rates (for high schools).
 Use our search tool to find schools, then compare them directly.

 Step 6: Visit in Person

-The DataScore is designed to measure academic outcomes — proficiency, growth, and graduation.
+Federal education data measures academic outcomes like proficiency and graduation rates.
 It does not measure extracurricular offerings, arts programs, social-emotional learning, school safety, or parent satisfaction.
 These factors matter to many families and should be part of your decision alongside the data.

 Frequently Asked Questions

-No. Test scores are one factor but should be considered alongside growth trends, graduation rates, student-teacher ratios, and whether the school serves your child's specific needs.
-A school with slightly lower scores but strong growth may outperform a plateau school within a few years.
+No. Test scores are one factor but should be considered alongside graduation rates, student-teacher ratios, enrollment demographics, and whether the school serves your child's specific needs.
+Context matters, a school's proficiency rate should be interpreted relative to similar schools.

 Compare schools at the same level (elementary, middle, high) and consider context.
-A Title I school with a B grade may be more impressive than a wealthy suburban school with the same grade.
-Use the DataScore comparison tool to see side-by-side metrics.
+A Title I school with strong proficiency rates is more impressive than a wealthy suburban school with the same numbers.
+Use OpenSchoolData to see side-by-side metrics.